cloud-gov/cg-site/_posts/2024-03-07-release-notes.md

 There is a new article about [displaying dynamic content on Pages static sites](https://cloud.gov/pages/knowledge-base/website-api/) which is worth a read!

-Tune in next sprint for more cloud.gov release notes.
+Tune in next sprint for more Cloud.gov release notes.